-The performance-based component of salary increases will be suspended when the size of the raise pool is not greater than 2% of the salary base.
 When the raise pool is at or below 2%, across-the-board raises will be given.
-Policy and procedural details for across-the-board raises will be based on recommendations from the Executive Budget Committee to the President and will be posted by the Office of the Provost.
-The performance-based component of salary increases will be suspended when the size of the raise pool is not greater than 2% of the salary base.
+Policy and procedural details for acrossthe-board raises will be based on recommendations from the Executive Budget Committee to the President and will be posted by the Office of the Provost.
+The performance-based component of salary increases could be implemented when the size of the raise pool is greater than 2% of the salary base.